Bow Fishing Regulations

 No minimum lengths or daily bag limits apply to non-game fishes in fresh water, except:

-- For alligator gar, there is a limit of one (1) per day.
+- For alligator gar, there is a statewide limit of one (1) per day, with the following exceptions:

 - For Lady Bird Lake in downtown Austin, there is a daily limit of one (1) trophy-sized common carp, defined as a carp measuring 33 inches or more.
 No limits apply to smaller carp.